Josiah Winslow solves Advent of Code

 num_splits += 1

-# Split this column's timelines to both sides
+# Split this column's beam to both sides

-# No timelines will continue in this column
+# No beam will continue in this column

 # HACK This overwrites beams in the case of two adjacent